isabella232/js-node-callbacks/readme.md

    "originationType":"PSTN"
 }
 ```

-And if everything works you should get back a response like this
+And if everything works you should get back a response like this:

-**response**
+**Response**

 ```javascript
 {
   "instructions": [